Ouyang-Dong/MOGLAM/README.md

     2.6 *param.py* : In the *param.py* file, we define the `parameter_parser` function for setting hyperparameters.

 # How to run the code
 Although we build several *.py* files, running our code is very simple.
-More specifically, we only need to run *main_MOGLAM.py* to train the model for outputting prediction results.
+More specifically, we only need to run *main_MOGLAM.py* to train the model, outputting prediction results.

 # Environment Requirement
 The code has been tested running under Python 3.8.
 The required packages are as follows: